-A Psychology Resident will have the opportunity to work on the C/L service in Robert Wood Johnson University Hospital in New Brunswick working on a multidisciplinary treatment team.
+A Psychology Resident will have the opportunity attend morning reports, go on rounds, and see patients on the C/L service in Robert Wood Johnson University Hospital in New Brunswick.
+The Psychology Resident will work on a multidisciplinary treatment team and will have opportunities to teach medical students.